 These stories aren’t for everyone.
 But if you’ve enjoyed his novels, you’ll find value in visiting these short stories from time to time.

-High Point: The last story in the anthology–“The Pearls of Parlay”–provides the perfect conclusion.
+High Point: The last story in the anthology–“The Pearls of Parlay”–provides a perfect conclusion.

 Low Point: Common themes of many Jack London stories are brutality and futility.
 If you do not appreciate his writings, you may find these reads particularly unpleasant.